-School devices remain the property of Dean Valley Primary and in using them staff will follow the Dean Valley Primary School Acceptable Use of ICT Policy
+School devices remain the property of Dean Valley Primary School.
 Electronic devices should be password protected so that content cannot be accessed by unauthorised users.

 Cameras, photography and images:

 Dean Valley Primary School will obtain parents' and carers' written consent for photographs to be taken or published (for example, on our website or in newspapers or publications).